JakobLC/LayeredCNN/README.md

-This repository can be used to look at some of the code from my bachelor project.
+This repository can be used to look at some of the code aswell as a trained model from the paper "LayeredCNN: Segmenting Layers with Autoregressive Models".
 The LayeredCNN models are implemented in models.py.

 A 5 MB trained model is included in models/ and a simple script demonstrates its uses in tutorial.py.